JBZoo/CSV-Blueprint/README.md

 ## Coming soon

 It's random ideas and plans.
-No orderings and deadlines.
-But batch processing is the priority 1!
+No orderings and deadlines. <u>But batch processing is the priority #1</u>.

 * [ ] Filename pattern validation with regex (like "all files in the folder should be in the format `/^[\d]{4}-[\d]{2}-[\d]{2}\.csv$/`").
 * [ ] CSV/Schema file discovery in the folder with regex filename pattern (like `glob(./**/dir/*.csv)`).